 How do I get involved in learning communities?

-If you are interested in teaching in a learning community, please first check with you chairperson.
-If he or she agrees, please contact Janine Graziano (firstname.lastname@example.org).
+If you are interested in teaching in a learning community, or if you and a colleague have an idea for a link, please first check with you chairperson(s).
+If your chair agrees, please contact Janine Graziano (email@example.com).

 What is expected from me if I teach in a learning community?